sablier-labs/docs/docs/guides/03-frontend.md

 ---
 draft: true
-sidebar_position: 7
+sidebar_position: 3
 id: "frontend"
 title: "Frontend Integrations"
 ---

-Throughout this series, we've been focusing on creating an onchain integration with Sablier.
+Throughout this series, we've been focusing on creating an onchain integration with Sablier protocols.
 But maybe you're interested in developing a front-end app.
 No worries!
 In this guide, we'll provide some pointers on how to go about it.

 ## Toolset